 The sacred beliefs of many tribes are largely formulated and expressed in sayings and narratives having some resemblance to the legends of European peoples.
 There are available large collections of these tales and myths from the Blackfoot, Crow, Nez Perce, Assiniboine, Gros Ventre, Arapaho, Arikara, Pawnee, Omaha, Northern Shoshone, and others.
 In these, much interesting information can be found.
 Though each tribe has its own beliefs and sacred myths, many have much in common.

 In addition to heroes, many animal tales are to be found, which often explain the structural peculiarities of animals as due to some accident.
 For example, the Blackfoot trickster, while in a rage tried to pull the lynx asunder, causing it to have a long body and awkward legs.
 In other cases, the tales narrate an anecdote about origin or life itself.
-In some tales, the ending includes how some aspect of life was “ordered to be,” explaining a natural phenomena or mythical belief.
+In some tales, the ending includes how some aspect of life was “ordered to be,” explaining a natural phenomenon or mythical belief.

 — Joyce Sequichie Hifler from her book A Cherokee Feast of Days